mikwoe/LTX_server/sw/docu/installation_LTX_database.md

  3. Modify './sw/conf/api_key.inc.php' as in comments:
 ...
 Most important is (rest can be changed later):
 ... - Set "S_DATA" to an own directory to something like "../xxx_secret_dir"
 ... - "L_KEY" is your Login Key for the legacy part of the software.
-Set to own Key!
+Set to own Key

  4. Set Access Parameters in './sw/conf/config.inc.php' as in comments:
 ... - First entry "192.168.."/"localhost" is for local use (e.g. with XAMPP dev kit)